grandadmiral-thrawn/metQC/_posts/2015-02-03-min_max_checks.markdown

 |-----|-----|-----|-----|-----|
 | 2014-11-12 00:00:00 | PRIM_226_table105 | 8.24 | PRIM_226_table440 |-0.918|

-    * The five-minute maximum on this day is 8.24, although both the daily mean and the five minute mean are consistent (0.798 C fiveminute versus -1.21 C daily, recalling that this outlier is also certainly pulling the daily mean)
+    * The five-minute maximum on this day is 8.24, although both the daily mean and the five minute mean are consistent (0.798 C five minute versus -1.21 C daily, recalling that this outlier is also certainly pulling the daily mean)
     * days preceding this one show similar daily maximums to the five-minute value of 9 C, while days following this one show similar daily maximums to the daily value, between zero and two degrees.

 * The daily maximum temperatures are on average 59 percent greater than the mean temperature for the day as calculated on the daily summary